robexley/robexley.github.io/content/posts/2021/04/03/false-start-restart/index.md

 - [x] Register TLD (robexley.com)
 - [x] Build a self-hosted wordpress instance more cheaply than available managed hosting.
 - [x] Learn about Wordpress
-- [x] Develop my knowledge and experience of AWS and some of the services available
+- [x] Extend my knowledge and experience of AWS and the services available
 - [x] Publish site and make available externally
 - [ ] Write content